Goal 4. Objective 3: Advance basic science knowledge and conduct applied prevention and treatment research to improve health and development

-Effective interventions to prevent, delay, and treat Alzheimer’s disease (AD) are urgently needed.
-It is estimated that as many as 5.5 million Americans age 65 and older are living with AD, and many more under age 65 are also affected.
-Available treatments provide symptomatic relief and may slow symptoms of cognitive decline in some people for a limited time.
-However, they do not target the underlying molecular pathways believed to be involved in AD’s development; thus, they neither halt nor reverse disease progression.
+There is an urgent need for effective interventions to prevent, delay, and treat Alzheimer's disease (AD).
+As many as 5.5 million Americans age 65 and older are living with AD.
+Available treatments do not target the underlying molecular pathways believed to be involved in AD's development; thus, they neither halt nor reverse disease progression.

 The overall goal of the NIH-supported Alzheimer's Disease Sequencing Project (ADSP) is to identify genetic variants associated with risk of and protection from AD.
 In FY 2019, the ADSP continued to reveal the complexity of the genetics of AD, and the challenges involved in genetic data analysis.
 The data have helped researchers understand why it has been so challenging to find and develop potential treatments.
 Once the ADSP has identified and confirmed genes associated with AD, their next step is to determine the genes' function and whether these genes interact to modify how the disease manifests.
 The availability of large amounts of data from multi-ethnic populations, made possible by the ADSP, is bringing the project closer to identifying genetic variants associated with risk of and protection from AD within specific populations.